veronabaudracco/front-end-assessment/README.md

 # 🎴 Match of Thrones - Memory Card Game

 This is a **Memory Card Game** based on _Game of Thrones_ characters, built using **React**.
 The goal of the game is to match pairs of cards by flipping them.
-It features a timer, move counter, difficulty levels, and a reset button to restart the game.
+It features a timer, move counter, and a reset button to restart the game.
 Try to complete the game with the fewest moves and the fastest time!

 ## Features